 When demand is high for limited places the minimum level of points required can rise.
 Unfortunately for some this can mean you may not have sufficient points even if you have tried your best.
 Many people opt to repeat their Leaving Certificate but this can be time consuming and there is no guarantee you will be able to increase your points next time around, although most people will increase them somewhat.
 If you really can’t face another year in secondary school then fear not.
 Education is increasing in importance in modern Ireland and luckily this means there are wider choices for those wishing to pursue further education outside the limitations of the CAO system.

-FÁS is a government body which promotes education and training for all.
-The most popular FÁS training programme is the Apprenticeship scheme.
-Apprenticeships are particularly popular with men who wish to receive qualifications outside the CAO system.
-Apprenticeships are not only for men and FÁS offer grants to encourage employers in recruiting female apprentices.
-Apprenticeships offer training for those wishing become Carpenters, Electricians, Plumbers and a variety of other types of craftsperson.
-Admittance is not based on Leaving Certificate performance but you must get a qualified craftsman to agree to train you.
-Apprenticeship schemes provide alternating periods of ‘on the job’ training and training ‘off the job’ training which is provided by FÁS.
-FÁS also provide training in other areas and it is a good idea to check out the options which are available.
+Further Education provides a number of options for school leavers.
+Most popular amongst these are apprenticeships.
+Apprenticeships are extremely popular with those who wish to receive qualifications outside the CAO system.
+Apprenticeships are not only for men and many of the newer apprenticeship options would have plenty of applications from both genders.
+Apprenticeships offer training for those wishing become Carpenters, Electricians, Plumbers and a variety of other types of trades.
+Admission is not based on Leaving Certificate performance but you must get a qualified craftsperson or organisation to agree to train you.
+Apprenticeship schemes provide alternating periods of ‘on the job’ training and ‘off the job’ education which is provided by ETB’s.

 Online courses are also a good way of gaining qualifications outside the CAO system.
 They do require a good level of personal motivation and it is important to thoroughly check the legitimacy of your qualification before paying any fees.
 If you feel you need the input of a real, live teacher there exist a number of private colleges who operate outside of the CAO system.
 An example of this type of college is Griffith College Dublin which offers a large number of courses not listed in the CAO.
 Instead courses must be applied to directly through the college itself.